1–1.5 years old: gross motor skill development

 At this age:

-• They can climb the stairs one step at a time on all fours, then standing while holding on to the railing or your hand.
+• Your little one can climb stairs—first on all fours, then standing, one step at a time, placing one foot after the other while holding the railing or your hand.

-• They can walk while pushing or pulling a toy.
+• Your toddler can walk while pulling toys attached to a string.

-• They can bend over to pick up an object on the ground without losing their balance.
-Toward 18 months, they can squat down for a few moments to play.
+• Your little one can bend to pick up objects from the floor without losing their balance.
+By around 18 months, they can squat briefly and play in that position.

-• They climb on chairs, sofas, and tables, and can get out of their high chair or stroller without help.
+• They can climb onto chairs and sofas and get down from their high chair or stroller independently.

-• Go down the stairs while holding the railing and placing both feet on each step before attempting the next.
+• Go down stairs while holding the railing, placing both feet on each step

-• Jump up and down with both feet together while holding on to someone or something (around 18 months).
+• Jump in place with both feet together, with support or while holding on to something (around 18 months)

 Every child is different and develops at their own pace.
-That said, you can help foster your baby’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
-The table below outlines small, age-specific actions you can take that will benefit your toddler’s gross motor skill development.
+That said, you can help foster your child’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
+The table below outlines small, age-specific actions you can take that will benefit your child’s gross motor skill development.

 Comfort

-When you stay close and watch over your toddler as they play in the park,
+When you stay close and supervise your toddler’s play at the park,

-they can safely explore the area and practise new motor skills.
+they are able to explore safely and try out new motor skills.

-your toddler can play and explore with confidence.
+your little one can climb and explore different heights with confidence.

 Teach

-When you go to the park or playground regularly with your toddler,
+When you and your child go to the park regularly,

-they get to practise walking, climbing, jumping, and running.
+they get to practise walking on different surfaces, climbing, jumping, and running.

-When you play your toddler’s favourite music or songs and encourage them to dance,
+When you play your child’s favourite music and encourage them to dance,

-they learn to enjoy moving their arms, legs, head, and body to different rhythms.
+they enjoy moving their legs, arms, body, and head to different rhythms while also building balance.

 Play

-When you store your plastic containers in a low cupboard and let your toddler rummage inside and play with them,
+When you place plastic containers within your toddler’s reach in the kitchen and let them explore and play with them,

-When you offer your toddler balls of various sizes,
+When you provide your toddler with balls of different sizes,

 Naître et grandir